 A 200 acre Country Park with clear walking routes, and with the added bonus of a chance to see a working 17th century water mill and buy flour milled on the spot.
 The mill/museum is child friendly, and makes an ideal family stop with lots to see and do in the summer.
 Check their website for museum opening days and times.

 Refreshments are available at the cafe near the reservoir - this is separate from the museum, and seems to be closed during the winter.
 WCs available when the museum is open, Sat-Wed 1100-1600 from April - October; Sundays only during the winter months.
 P&D Parking There's a gift shop that sells bread and flour, plus related books etc.

 There are several signed trails inside the country park, and if the info centre is open you can get a paper leaflet to help with the background to the park and area.
 Or you may prefer to just potter around - admiring the mill buildings and the green space beyond.
 It's very atmospheric and interesting too.
 The three short routes are called Owl, Badger and Fox.
 Badger and Fox are suitable for wheelchairs.

-Edited: 19th February 2020.
+Edited: 30th October 2020.
 The details of this listing may have changed, and though the Driving with Dogs team do our best to confirm the accuracy of every listing, we cannot guarantee that the details are fully up to date and accurate.
 If you know that any aspect of this listing is incorrect, please suggest an edit to let us know.